 Nobody ever wrote a song about a flat booty… so whatever your booty song of choice is, I’m here to help you choose the right foods to build a booty worth of a hip-hop song.

 You’ve heard that abs are made in the kitchen, and that’s true!
 But it’s also true for the rest of your bod, including your booty.
 Repeat after me: you cannot out train a bad diet.
-So if you’re sweating it out on the reg and still waiting to see those muscle gainzzzz, take a peek at your diet and see if you’re getting in the right kind of booty building foods!
+So if you’re sweating it out on the reg and still waiting to see those muscle gainzzzz, grab your LSF Hot Body Meal Plan and take a peek at your diet and see if you’re getting in the right kind of booty building foods!

 Build that Booty from the Plate UP